 3. Learning How to Play an Instrument Improves Social Skills

 Children make friends through music class, recitals, choir practice and then being involved in public performances.
-They learn how to kids_learning_musicsocialize, how relate to others well, and how to become good leaders.
+They learn how to socialize, how relate to others well, and how to become good leaders.
 Music also allows children a glimpse into other cultures, which widens their horizons and teaches them empathy.
 Becoming good at playing an instrument also boosts their self confidence.

 You don’t have to restrict your kids to playing Mozart or Vivaldi in order to reap the benefits of musical training.
 What’s important is to gently encourage, not force, your child’s love for music and support your child’s desire to learn, whether he or she wants to learn how to play the violin, or how to play rock songs on a guitar.